samuelstanton/lambo/README.md

 - `selfies` (ZINC-derived SELFIES vocab for small molecules)
 - `smiles` (not recommended, ZINC-derived SMILES vocab for small molecules)

-## Data analysis

-See `notebooks/rfp_postprocessing.ipynb` for an example of how to pull down experiment data from the wandb servers and analyze the results.

 ## Tests